 Solar collectors are a great invention, however they are not quite perfect for the regular customer who just wants to generate his own electricity.
 The collectors need perfect weather conditions, which is hard to get in many parts of the world.
 On the other hand solar cells and panels are a perfect solution for the people who want to generate their own eco friendly energy.
 Even though price-wise they could end up costing you more, the government has launched schemes that benefits people who are willing to go solar.

-So if you are considering going “solar” yourself, you can receive quotes by filling out the form on the right.
+So if you are considering going solar yourself, you can receive quotes by filling in the form on the right.
 You will receive up to 3 quotes from qualified solar installers near you that you have the freedom to choose from.
 This ensures you’re getting the best deal possible.
 This service is completely free and non-binding.